The LG 34UC79G is a perfect gaming monitor for those looking for an equally immersive and responsive gameplay experience

-The LG 34UC79G price is around $500 which is a very good price considering the monitor’s features and performance.
+The LG 34UC79G price amounts to $599.99 MSRP which is a very good price considering the monitor’s features and performance.

 You can also get this monitor with G-SYNC instead of FreeSync, the LG 34UC89-G if you want a variable refresh rate with NVIDIA cards.